SilentVampR/SilentVampR/README.md

 - Simple HTML + vanilla JS website creation (remade this website from WIX platform). [link to site](https://коврик-ру.рф)
 - HTML + vanilla JS website deployed to MODX platform [link to site](https://easy-rent.pro)
 - Done couple of LiveCoding sessions (on Russian) for Yandex.Practicum studens.
 Trial format for me.
 Had only 3 sessions, then I ended this idea due to being very busy.
 [First](https://github.com/SilentVampR/LiveCoding_03_04), [second](https://github.com/SilentVampR/live-01-05)
+- Frontend and backend.
+Project for univercity «BGPU» (In Progress).
+1C Bitrix
+- Frontend and backend.
+Project for rental agency «Get Your Phuket» (In Progress).
+1C Bitrix

+### 🔥 Work prokects 🔥

+- Supporting different projects on 1C Bitrix CMS and MODX CMS.
+Fixing bugs.
+Creating new pages, elements, adding new functionality, update site designs.
+- Frontend and backend.
+Project for Dantist Clinic «Medalist» [Medalist Website RU](https://medalist-stom.ru) (80% of all job).
+1C Bitrix
+- Frontend and backend.
+Project for «TMH» [TMH Website RU](https://tmh-university.ru) (90% of all job).
+1C Bitrix

 ### 📖 Main stack 📖